Coloring decompositions of complete geometric graphs

 \begin{proposition} Let $[\mathsf{K}_n,P]$ be a decomposition of $\mathsf{K}_n$ such that $P$ does not contain triangles, then \end{proposition}

-In the following paragraphs, we obtain a lower bound for the chromatic index of a decomposition consisting of any complete geometric graph and one given partition.
-First, we divide the plane into seven regions, and then we use these regions to construct a partition of the edges of the complete geometric graph.
-A similar partition was exhibited in \cite{MR3461960}.
+In the following paragraphs, we obtain a lower bound for the chromatic index of a decomposition consisting of any complete geometric graph and a given partition.

-In order to obtain our lower bound (Teorem \ref{theorem3}), first we divide the plane using a specific configuration of lines.
-In our construction we use the following theorem \cite{Buck06}, originally proved by Ceder \cite{MR0188890}.
+In order to prove our result, first we divide the plane into nine regions and then we use this partition to obtain a decomposition of the edges of the complete graph.
+To obtain the partition we need we prove a corollary that follows from the following theorem \cite{Buck06}, originally proved by Ceder \cite{MR0188890}.

-\begin{theorem} Let $\mu$ be a finite measure absolutely continuos with respect to the Lebesgue measure on $\mathbb{R}^2$.
+\begin{theorem}[\cite{Buck06, MR0188890}] Let $\mu$ be a finite measure absolutely continuos with respect to the Lebesgue measure on $\mathbb{R}^2$.
 Then there are three concurrent lines that partition the plane into six parts of equal measure. \end{theorem}

-From this theorem we can obtain the following corollary (which will be used in the proof of Theorem~\ref{theorem5}).
+From this theorem we can obtain the following corollary (which will be used in the proof of Theorem~\ref{theorem5}), see also \cite{MR3164167}.

 \begin{corollary} Let $S$ be a set of $n$ points in general position in the plane.
-There exist three lines, two of them parallel, which divide the set into six parts with at least $\frac{n}{6}-1$ points each. \begin{proof}
+There exist three lines, two of them parallel, that divide $S$ into six parts with at least $\frac{n}{6}-1$ points each. \begin{proof}